j6k4m8/goosepaper/README.md

 goosepaper is a utility that delivers a daily newspaper to your remarkable tablet. that's cute!

-you can include RSS feeds, Twitter feeds, news articles, wikipedia articles-of-the-day, weather, and more.
+you can include RSS feeds, Mastodon feeds, news articles, wikipedia articles-of-the-day, weather, and more.
 I read it when I wake up so that I can feel anxious without having to get my phone.

 ## survey